MelkorBalrog/SynapseX/README.md

 - **Majority voting.** Predictions from several ANNs are combined to yield a robust final prediction.

+### Monte Carlo Dropout & Bayesian Thinking (For Beginners)

+During training, dropout randomly hides some "brain cells" of the network so it doesn't rely too much on any one part.
+With Monte Carlo dropout we keep this randomness switched on when making a prediction and ask the network the same question many times.
+Each run gives a slightly different answer because different bits are turned off.
+Averaging these answers gives the final prediction and shows how certain the network is: if the answers agree, it's confident; if they vary, it's unsure.
+This repeated guessing is a simple way to get Bayesian-style uncertainty without complicated maths.

 ### Principal ANN Topologies

 #### ANN0 – Transformer Classifier